The General Data Protection Regulation (GDPR) 25th May 2018.

 To process Child Performance licenses or chaperone licenses, Hack Ballet is legally required to provide some information to local council and this will be done with consent from the student/member/parent/guardian.

 Hack Ballet is legally required to provide data to the safeguarding board at the local council if requested and we are satisfied that their GDPR process is thorough and if any data is stored it will be in a secure environment.

 Show programmes are printed and will contain the student/member/performer name and sometimes photograph (headshot, performance image, studio image).
 Student/Member/ Parent/guardian will be asked for consent for this.

 Photos/Videos of Students/Members

-Hack Ballet may use footage/photos used from classes, performances, workshops, events and shows for marketing purposes both in print media, website, social media (Instagram, Facebook, Twitter, LinkedIn, Email, Twitch and other social media platforms that may develop).
+Hack Ballet may use footage/photos used from classes, performances, workshops, events and shows for marketing purposes both in print media, website, social media platforms and other marketing platforms that may become available from time to time.
 Any identifying information will not be shared without the consent of the performer/student/member.
 Practice videos are regularly used for our online dance practice groups and it is a very important tool to help the students/performers progress in class.

 Website technical details